bolonobolo/bolonobolo.github.io/_posts/2019-12-30-Linux-shellcode-alphanumeric.md

 - "jmp" and "cmp" instructions: we can realize some comparisons but we can't directly use constant values with CMP.

 Not so much eh?!
 Ah and obviuosly don't forget that operands of these instructions (/r, imm8, imm32, disp8 and disp32) must also remain alphanumeric.
-It may make our task once again more complicated...
+It may make our task once again more complicated...<br>

 ## First alphanumeric instructions
 No panic, we can obtain a shellcode with a little of fantasy.<br>